-Anal pain, which is also known as proctalgia, is a common complaint which can affect anyone, at any age.
+Anal pain, which is pain in or around your bottom (anus) or back passage (rectum), is also known as proctalgia.
+It is a common complaint that can affect anyone, at any age.

 Anal pain is often caused by a minor condition and often goes away on its own.
-You’ll usually be able to relieve the pain yourself but if not, your GP will be able to offer treatment.
+You can usually relieve the pain yourself but if not, your GP will be able to offer treatment.

 Anal pain causes include: